 As the Apostle John tells us, “For all that is in the world—the desires of the flesh and the desires of the eyes and pride of life—is not from the Father but is from the world” (1 Jn.
 2:16).

-If we widen the aperture to capture the whole context of James 4 and “friendship with the world,” we see that his warning includes the contrast between the rich and the poor, the high and the lowly, in chapter 1; we see partiality against the poor condemned, the rich called oppressors, Christ’s “blessed are the poor” interpreted as literal poverty, and verbal blessings to the poor without action to change their physical circumstance analogized with “dead faith,” all in chapter 2; we see “bitter jealousy and selfish ambition” condemned in chapter 3; we see sharp warnings to the rich, the impermanence of their physical gain, their frauds and oppressions of the laborer, and their presumptuous expectation of profits without God, all condemned in chapter 5.
+If we widen the aperture to capture the whole context of James 4 and “friendship with the world,” we see that his warning includes the contrast between the rich and the poor, the high and the lowly, in chapter 1; we see partiality against the poor condemned, the rich called oppressors, Christ’s “blessed are the poor” interpreted as literal poverty, and verbal blessings to the poor, without action to change their physical circumstance, analogized with “dead faith,” all in chapter 2; we see “bitter jealousy and selfish ambition” condemned in chapter 3; we see sharp warnings to the rich, the impermanence of their physical gain, their frauds and oppressions of the laborer, and their presumptuous expectation of profits without God, all condemned in chapter 5.
 This is “the world” according to James, and friendship with its systems and its oppressions is enmity with God.
-And we should also note that, much like in Critical Theory, these individual acts of sin bear in them a whole historical narrative of fall, curse, corruption, rebellion, and the oppressive slavery of the devil, our own inordinate passions, and the “this world.”
+And we should also note that, much like in Critical Theory, these many individual acts of sin each bear within them a whole historical narrative of fall, curse, corruption, rebellion, the oppressive slavery of the devil, our own inordinate passions, and the structure of “this world.”